Name: Jim Kroepfl

 Title: Kannihut and the Dying Land

 Kannihut focused on the low sky.
 He was sure this time.
-The strange light glowed in the distance, reaching up into the sky in long orange streaks, silhouetting the trees.
-But it was dusk and the light was in the north, like a brother to the sun, threatening to bring a completely different day.
-The glow came from the hills beyond the lake village, out near the mysterious island where the Spirit Father lived, but this side of the great swamp . . . where nobody lived.
+It glowed in the distance, silhouetting the trees just a little like the first hint of sunrise.
+But the light was in the north, like a brother to the sun, threatening to bring a completely different day.
+The strange light had to be coming from the hills beyond the lake village, out near the mysterious island where the Spirit Father lived, but this side of the great swamp . . . where nobody lived.

 “Let me take the first shot today, Willisaw,” Kannihut whispered.